zeruhur/thalassa/Thálassa.md

 **12. Dream Revelations:** It should be performed before bedtime, focusing the request on a specific subject.
 During the night a dream will reveal details on it.
 There is a 1-in-6 chance that the dream will be forgotten upon awakening.

-**13. Foreknowledge:** The caster will be able to predict the future on a specific event he focuses on while reciting the incantation.
+**13. Foreknowledge:** The practitioner will be able to predict the future on a specific event he focuses on while reciting the incantation.
 It can only be attempted once per event.

 **14. Gain Friendship:** It automatically makes friends of the target permanently.

-**15. Gaining Favor:** The target becomes well disposed towards the caster.
+**15. Gaining Favor:** The target becomes well disposed towards the practitioner.
 The effect lasts 1d6 days, after which his disposition may change (reaction roll).

 **16. Healing:** It allows immediate and total recovery of stamina.